Adrian (TV series): Reception

 Milo Manara himself, on a Facebook post, took distances from the cartoon, specifying that:

-As all the people working in cinema and animation know, these drawings had to be used as a reference for the realization of the actual animations.
-I realize that some drawings of my storyboards had been included also in the final animation, despite they were not realized for this purpose, creating more confusion.
-Unfortunately, the decision to use them has not been mine and at the time I could not point out my strong perplexity about it.
+“As everyone who works in animation knows, these drawings were meant to be used as references for the creation of the actual animations.
+Once I delivered the drawings, therefore, I had absolutely no involvement, at any stage of the long and troubled production, in the making of the animations, since I am a draftsman, not an animator.
+I realize that the fact that some of my storyboard drawings ended up in the final animation — even though they were never created for that purpose — has caused further confusion.
+Unfortunately, the decision to use them was not mine, and at the time all I could do was express my strong misgivings about it.